cbcrg/tcoffee/docs/tcoffee_manual.rst

 Speed             +++    +++   +        +        ++
 ================= ====== ===== ======== ======== ========

 Table 1.
-Relative possibilities associated with the main packages (T-Coffee Tutorial, C. Notredame, www.tcoffee.org).
+Relative possibilities associated with the main packages.
 In any of the situations corresponding to each table line, (+++) indicates that the method is the best suited, (++) indicates that the method is not optimal but behaves reasonably well, (+) indicates that it is possible but not recommended (-) indicates that the option is not available.

 ===================== ====== ===== ======== ======== ========